Continuing Education Opportunities @ OCC

-Check out the continuing education classes that will begin at the Orange County Campus soon.
-Some of the classes are scheduled to start in the next few days so you may have to act fast to secure your seat!
+Check out the continuing education classes that are offered this Fall at the Orange County Campus.
+Some of the classes are scheduled to start SOON so you may have to act fast to secure your seat!
 Please visit or call OCC for status information on the class that catches your eye!

 Register with care as refunds and transfers are not accepted.
 The NC Secretary of State requires all candidates to speak, read, and write in English and present a valid government photo ID to be admitted to the course.
 See www.sosnc.com for additional requirements.
 Textbook included.
 (Because this course is self-supporting, no tuition waivers or exemptions are allowed.)
 7 hours. $95 Register and pay online for this course.
 If you prefer pay with cash, you may register using an alternative method.